Sales/Use Tax, Income Tax or Withholding

 - Status conferences review all facts and issues.
 This continues until the matter is resolved or it is clear that no resolution can occur at the department level.

-- The taxpayer has 30 days to file a written notice of appeal of the department’s final determination to the Kansas Court of Tax Appeals, with a copy to the Secretary of Revenue.
+- The taxpayer has 30 days to file a written notice of appeal of the department’s final determination to the Kansas Board of Tax Appeals, with a copy to the Secretary of Revenue.

 Property Valuation Appeals